Thank you for your interest in the MS in Supply Chains and Operations Management program.

-As part of the online application process, you will be asked to supply the email addresses of two recommenders.
-Recommenders will be sent an email message asking them to submit an online letter of recommendation on your behalf.
-Recommenders will be asked how long they have known you and in what capacity, and they will be asked about what characteristics they consider to be your strengths weaknesses.
+As part of the online application process, you must supply the email addresses of two recommenders.
+These individuals will receive an email asking them to submit an online letter of recommendation on your behalf, including how long they have known you and in what capacity and which characteristics they consider to be your strengths and weaknesses.
 You will be notified by automated email when your recommenders have completed the process.
 Both letters must be received by the application deadline for admissions consideration.
 No exceptions will be made.
-Letters should be uploaded as PDFs.

-The best recommenders are those who can comment on your academic and professional qualifications; current/former professors and employers are desirable.
-Recommendation letters must be uploaded as PDFs and must be received directly from the recommenders.
-Those sent from applicants will not be considered valid.
+The best recommenders are those who can comment on your academic and professional qualifications; current or former professors and employers are desirable.
+Recommenders must upload their letters as PDFs.
+Letters sent by applicants are not valid.

-Note: The MS in Accounting program requires at least one letter be from a professor in your undergraduate program.
+Note: UB's MS in Accounting program requires at least one letter to come from a professor in your undergraduate program.

 Submit a personal statement, including your reasons for pursuing the MS degree and your career aspirations.
 Your statement should be uploaded as a PDF through the Graduate Application site.
 Be sure to include your full name — identical to that used on the Graduate Application site.
 Document length should be approximately 700 words.